themattspiral/fast-prng-wasm/README.md

 - **PCG (XSH RR):** 32-bit generator with 64 bits of state
 - **Xoroshiro128+:** 64-bit generator with 128 bits of state (2<sup>128</sup> period)
-- **Xoroshiro128+ (SIMD):** A SIMD-enabled version of above (provides 2 random outputs for the price of 1 when using array output)
+- **Xoroshiro128+ (SIMD):** SIMD-enabled version provides 2 outputs for the price of 1 (using array output)
 - **Xoshiro256+:** 64-bit generator with 256 bits of state (2<sup>256</sup> period)
-- **Xoshiro256+ (SIMD):** SIMD-enabled version of above (provides 2 random outputs for the price of 1 when using array output)
+- **Xoshiro256+ (SIMD):** SIMD-enabled version provides 2 outputs for the price of 1 (using array output)

-Please note that while these PRNG algorithms have excellent statistical properties and efficiency, they are *not cryptographically secure*.
+Please Note: While these PRNG algorithms have excellent statistical properties and efficiency, they are *not cryptographically secure*.
 They are suitable for simulations, games, etc, but are not resilient against attacks that could reveal the sequence's history.

 A detailed discussion of these algorithms, their tradeoffs, and original reference implementations can be found here:
 - [PCG: A Family of Better Random Number Generators](https://www.pcg-random.org)